CWZ123HHS/BRG_ISEA/README.md

 **Lab 1b-3 reflection:**

 The `tree` command can list the files and directories for the user to understand the locations of the files.
 Scripting helps to inform the user when unknown data has been detected.
+When using `grep` or `find` to search for the file, I would require the specific location or the keywords to retrieve the precise location of the file and directory.

 ===========================================================================================